 Variable Direct Debit – Notice for Employers’ Income Tax/PRSI/USC/LPT payments

 Routinely, payments for Employer Income Tax/PRSI/USC/LPT are debited on the third last working day of each month for both Fixed Direct Debit and Variable Direct Debit payments.
 However, where a variable direct debit fails due to insufficient funds, Revenue has suspended the process of issuing a further request for the payments until further notice.
 Should an employer wish to make a payment after the third last working day, they can avail of other online payment facilities.
-This temporary suspension will come into effect for March 2020 Variable Direct Debit payments.
+This temporary suspension came into effect from the March 2020 Variable Direct Debit payments onwards.

 Employers should continue to report their payroll details each month to ensure that the filed/deemed return is accurate.

-The following measures are in place to assist SMEs who are experiencing tax payment difficulties:
+To assist businesses who are experiencing tax payment difficulties: